 - Participating in a Community Employment Scheme, Gateway, Rural Social Scheme, the Tús scheme or JobBridge.

-Working Family Payment is generally paid for 52 weeks (1 year).
-If your pay or hours at work are reduced during this time, your Working Family Payment will stay the same.
-However, at the end of the 52 weeks, you’ll have the chance to re-apply for Working Family Payment, and your new circumstances will be taken into account then.
+WFP is generally paid for 52 weeks (one year).
+If your pay or hours at work are reduced during this time, your payment will stay the same.
+However, at the end of the 52 weeks, you will have the chance to re-apply for WFP, and your new circumstances will be taken into account then.

-The amount of Working Family Payment you can get is 60% of the difference between the income limit for a family of your size and your actual income.
+The amount of WFP you can get is 60% of the difference between the income limit for a family of your size and your actual income.

-- If you have one child and make €300 every week, you would calculate your Working Family Payment by taking €300 away from €531, and calculating 60% of this.
+- If you have one child and make €300 every week, you would calculate your WFP by taking €300 away from €531, and calculating 60% of this

-- Ciara has 2 kids.
+- Ciara has two kids.
 She works part-time and earns on average €150 a week.
 She lives with her boyfriend and he earns €100 every week.
-That means all together, her household earns €250 every week.
+That means all together, her household earns €250 every week

-- The income limit for a family with 2 children is €632, so she’ll be able to qualify for Working Family Payment.
+- The income limit for a family with two children is €632, so she will be able to qualify for WFP

-- To find out how much she’ll be entitled to, Ciara needs to take away €250 (her household’s actual income) from €632 (the income limit for a family of her size), and calculate 60% of this.
+- To find out how much she will be entitled to, Ciara needs to take away €250 (her household’s actual income) from €632 (the income limit for a family of her size), and calculate 60% of this

 How do I apply for Working Family Payment?